-■ Customize Report Button
+Customize Report Button

 Click this button to display a dialog that allows you to make changes to the standard reports.
+You must have purchased FAS Report Writer to make changes to a standard report.
 (This button is not available for some reports.)